 A 24-ounce shaker with accessory kit that includes mixing spoon, measuring jigger, and recipe book — all for a surprisingly low price.

-Some issues with the lid have been reported, including minor leaks and occasional failure to close tightly.
+Some issues with the lid have been reported, including minor leaks.

 Generates enthusiasm among those who want a fully equipped bar set, as it comes with pieces such as a strainer and double jigger.

 Measuring jigger lacks any sort of measurement indication, leaving users to figure out measurements themselves.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Whether your drink is a martini (shaken, not stirred), a manhattan, or a mint julep, you'll need a cocktail shaker if you want to enjoy it at home.
 The world of cocktails can seem a bit baffling to an outsider, but once you know your cobbler from your cointreau, you'll realize you don't have to be a professional bartender to make a decent daiquiri.

 But how do you find the best cocktail shaker to make your dreams a reality?

 A Boston shaker is comprised of two parts: a tin and a glass.
 Professional bartenders typically favor Boston shakers.

 Pros: Easy to clean, plenty of inexpensive options available, compact to store, looks impressive once you know how to use it properly.